Virtual employee training is no longer a novel idea. It’s the new normal.

 Video-based employee training strategies can act as a flywheel for learning within your company when enacted with a little planning.
 Of course, iterative changes are always easier to implement than systemic changes, which is why we’ve broken down the process of leading the change to build a video-enhanced employee training program into three steps.
 For a more detailed look at the process be sure to download the complete guide to employee video training.

-Step 1: Make The Case For Video-Based Employee Training At Scale
+Step 1: Make The Case For Scalable Video-Based Training

 Fortunately, early adopters of video-based training in L&D have already drawn many data points that can help you make the case for expanding virtual employee training.
 Here are a few to get you started: